panamixo/testing/Testing.md

+### *Installing CommonTasker*

+Please find the ,apk file and download it to your smartphone.
+It will be installed automatically.

+1. Verify whether the application has been installed successfully or not.

+2. Verify whether the application has been installed in a reasonable amount of time.

-### *Testing procedure for CommonTasker*
+### *Launching CommonTasker*

-For testing CommonTasker please find the
-User test scenarios:

 1. Verify whether the application has been launched successfully or not.

-2. Verify whether the splash screen is displayed for time a) too long, b) just enough or c) too small.
+2. Verify whether the splash screen is installed a reasonable amount of time.

 3. Verify that the application’s display is adapted to the screen size and all buttons and menus are easily clickable.